activerecord-hackery/squeel/README.md

 blocks.
 Inside a block, the Squeel query DSL can be used.
 Note the use of curly braces in these examples instead of parentheses. `{}` denotes a Squeel DSL query.

+Stubs and keypaths are the two primary building blocks used in a Squeel DSL query, so before we go on, let's take a look at them.
+Most of the other examples that follow will be based on this "symbol-less" syntax, so it might look a bit foreign otherwise.

 ### Stubs

 Stubs are, for most intents and purposes, just like Symbols in a normal call to